Blueberry Scones

 Scones are the chameleon of baked goods.
 You can change up the flavor by simple doing different add-ins.

 Scones have gotten a bad rap.
-Some even go so far as to call them “stones.”
-That’s because they have a tendency to get tough and chewy if kneaded too much, so the secret to perfect scones is to barely knead the dough and do a quick, hot bake in the oven.
-And the beauty of this super easy recipe is that you can do any fruit add-in you want.
+Some people even call them “stones.”
+That’s because they tend to get tough and chewy if kneaded too much, so the secret to perfect scones is to barely knead the dough and do a quick, hot bake.
+And the beauty of this super-easy recipe is that you can add-in any fruit your little heart desires.
 Or poppy seeds, or mini chocolate chips, or coconut… whatever you’re hankering for.
-Frozen fruit works better than fresh in this recipe, so it’s perfect for winter when fresh berries are super expensive, and often not all that flavorful.
-Dried fruit work great, too.
+Frozen fruit works better than fresh in this recipe, so it’s perfect for winter when fresh berries are super expensive.
+Dried fruit works great, too.

-I’ve had this recipe for years and years—I clipped it from a magazine, and don’t recall which one.
-So pardon me for not giving credit where credit is due!
-My daughter-in-law, Ashley, was craving scones one Saturday morning and asked if I had a decent recipe.
+I’ve had this recipe for years—clipped it from a magazine, and no clue which one.
+So pardon me for not citing my source!
+My daughter-in-law was craving scones one Saturday morning and asked if I had a decent recipe.
+Of course, I said, yes!
 I hadn’t made these in a while, but dusted off the recipe and gave it a go.
 I’ll have to put this one back into circulation again, because it’s a winner!

 Makes 8 scones